 In between, there is a lot of room for non-lethal actions.
 Within this range may be a place for your deployment of a stun gun.
 Non-lethal and potentially debilitating, stun guns can effectively stop or deter a threat.

 Like much in life, there are many considerations before you decide if a stun gun is for you.
-Let’s look at these, as well as the top 5 stun guns currently available.
+Let’s look at these, as well as the best stun gun you can get for yourself…

 Stun Guns Defined